leofang/cthyb-ohmic/utilities/README_INSTALLATION.md

 4. Create a build folder for HDF5 (eg. ~/hdf5_build/), and go to the folder.

-5. Point the key "CMAKE_INSTALL_PREFIX" in the script "cmake_input_hdf5.sh" to ~/alps_boost_src/hdf5/ so that the HDF5 library will be installed there.
+5. Point the key "CMAKE_INSTALL_PREFIX" in the script "cmake_input_hdf5.sh" to ~/alps/ so that the HDF5 library will be installed in the ALPS directory.
    Also modify the last line of the script (path to the HDF5 source).

 6. Execute the script "cmake_input_hdf5.sh" in the HDF5 build folder